 I feel like my cucumbers start to get slimy the moment I put them in the bag at the store.
 But a beet will last for months at a time.
 This article has a great printable about how long produce lasts.

 This is where making a grocery list becomes important.
-I can't tell you how much produce I threw away the first time I did a juice cleanse because I bought way too much, and didn't plan out my meals.
+I can’t tell you how much produce I threw away the first time I did a juice cleanse because I bought way too much, and didn’t plan out my meals.
 My juicing bill was ridiculous as a result.

 8. Don’t Buy Organic, At Least Not All Organic